Christ Stopped at Eboli: Grassano and Gagliano

 The villages of Grassano and Gagliano were extremely poor.
-They lacked basic goods because there were no shops in the village.
-A typical though meager diet consisted of bread, oil, crushed tomatoes, and peppers.
-The villages did not have many modern items, and those they did were not often utilized.
-The one public toilet (and only bathroom) in the town did not have running water, and stood as a retreat for animals rather than people.
-Also, only one car was found in the area.
-Homes were sparsely furnished; the most frequent decoration consisted of an American dollar, a photo of the American president Roosevelt, or the Madonna di Viggiano displayed on their walls.
+They lacked basic goods because they had no shops.
+The typical meager diet consisted of bread, oil, crushed tomatoes, and peppers.
+The villages did not have many modern items, and those they did were not often used.
+The one public toilet (and only bathroom) in town did not have running water, and stood as a retreat for animals rather than people.
+Also, there was only one car in the area.
+Homes were sparsely furnished; the most frequent decoration was an American dollar, a photo of US president Roosevelt, or the Madonna di Viggiano displayed on their walls.
 Health care was atrocious.
-The two doctors in town were invariably inept.
-The peasants simply did not trust the in-town physicians and therefore counted on Levi's medical skills instead, despite his reluctance, and his having not practiced in many years.
-Malaria took the lives of many villagers; it was merciless and rampant.
-Education was available, but as Levi stated, the mayor who taught class spent more time smoking on the balcony than educating the children.
+The two doctors in town were inept.
+The peasants did not trust them and counted on Levi's medical skills instead, though he was reluctant, and hadn’t practiced in years.
+Malaria took the lives of many villagers.
+Education was available, but the mayor who taught class spent more time smoking on the balcony than teaching the children.

-The religious values of the villages Levi visited were a mixture of Catholicism and mysticism.
-While the people were pious in the sense that they were moral and kind, they were motivated more by beliefs in magic and mysticism than religion.
-They rarely attended church, and in fact ostracized their priest, who was a drunk, and whose reputation had been ruined while he was still young for having sexual relations with a young student; he had been banished from one place to another for years, and eventually ended up in Gagliano.
-The priest, however, had just as much dislike for the people, as evident by his statement "The people here are donkeys, not Christians."
-It seems that Christianity was not fully embraced; this is shown by the multitude of priests begetting illegitimate children and the licentious sexual relations that were often overlooked.
-Superstitions, gnomes, and spells seemed to shape day-to-day tasks, not Christ and the belief in God.
-People did, however, attend church on holidays like Christmas, and did respect the Madonna.
-When reading this it becomes apparent that Christianity was an idea introduced but never completely adopted.
+The religious values were a mix of Catholicism and mysticism.
+While people were pious in the sense that they were moral and kind, they were motivated by beliefs in magic and mysticism more than religion.
+They rarely attended church, and in fact ostracized their priest, who was a drunk, and whose reputation had been ruined early in his career after he had sexual relations with a young student; he had been banished from one place to another for years, and eventually ended up in Gagliano.
+The priest, however, had just as much dislike for the locals, calling them "donkeys, not Christians."
+It seems Christianity was not fully embraced.
+Superstitions, gnomes, and spells seemed to shape daily life, rather than Christian beliefs.
+People did, however, attend church on holidays, and did respect the Madonna.